 While striving for authenticity in your interactions with team members, effective leadership also relies on maintaining a certain degree of objectivity.

-executive coach Chicago effective leader Many of our executive coaching clients struggle to connect with their employees and, therefore, are perceived as harsh or uncaring.
+a group of frustrated colleaguesMany of our executive coaching clients struggle to connect with their employees and, therefore, are perceived as harsh or uncaring.
 Others become too emotionally involved, endangering their ability to make sound decisions.

-5 Ways to Be a Teflon Leader
+What It Means to Become a Teflon Leader

 1. Don’t take things personally

 Resist the urge to blame yourself or to accept the role of scapegoat.
 Be aware of thought traps like labeling (“I’m such a pushover”) and all-or-nothing thinking (“They always reject my ideas”).
-Managing the thoughts that create your moods, influence your behavior and impact your results dramatically increases your agility as a leader.
+Managing the thoughts that create your moods, influence your behavior and impact your results dramatically increases your agility as a Teflon leader.

 2. Respond rather than react